 Re-evaluate Each Advisor Annually

 The Advisory Board will change over time.
-Each year determine if each member is aligned with your goals and if they meet the business’s need.
+Each year determine if each member is aligned with your goals and if they meet the business’s needs.
 Don’t make the mistake of just adding on more advisors and keep all the old ones.
 The number of advisors should remain constant at either five or seven, including yourself.
 View the selection process as team building.
 Selecting the right advisors is just as important as selecting the right employees.
 The wrong or misplaced advisor will be a waste of time and money for both you and the advisor.

 Your Selection Process